rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### component_id
-- Used by modules: tm_production_operations, tm_configs
+- Used by modules: tm_configs, tm_production_operations
 - Files: 2

 ### components
-- Used by modules: tm_production_operations, tm_configs, blending
+- Used by modules: tm_configs, blending, tm_production_operations
 - Files: 3

 ### config
-- Used by modules: db_utils, tm_main
+- Used by modules: db_utils
-- Files: 24
+- Files: 23
-- Functions using this table:
-  - get_audit_trail in puvi-backend/puvi-backend-main/transaction_management/tm_main.py

 ### configuration_status
 - Used by modules: masters_crud